fusorjs/dom/README.md

 - Set property instead of setAttribute for maximum performace.
 (Use attributes in development maybe for visibility? - No, just props are enough.)
 After a while: the performance difference is neglible.
 But the important thing is: not all attributes are mapped to props (area), non standard attributes aren't mapped (custom elements), svg attributes aren't mapped.
 Reverting back for the time being.
 - 100% test coveragge
 - rename to: dom-element
-- declare props in any argument, multiple times (not only in the first) optimization
+- declare props in any argument, multiple times (not only in the first, spread/rest optimization)
 - init dynamic props and children immidiately (now you have to call updater to set the dynamic values).
 For example in children initializer we create placeholder text node.
 And only after `update` we will swap it with real value.
 We should avoid it.
 - Create default behaviour for array child.
 It will make easier to use api for newcomers.
 It should be best optimized for most common cases.
 After some thoughts, the default behaviour should be to construct new element out of array on each update.
 Whe should not manipulate/mutate element's children!
 - remove external dependencies (common)
 - init children from array, multiple times (spread/rest optimization)
 - implement attribute setters for svg
 - migrate to component class and prop/child instance data instead of closures (memory optimization)
+- init children from static array (spread/rest optimization)
+- replace all children from dynamic array (spread/rest optimization)

 ## BACKLOG

+- todo UpdatableChild

+- add possibility to set property (ex: input.value) instead of always setting attribute (probably by using prefix "$" or by defining all cases)

-- init multiple children from dynamic array (usinng node indexes range for updater).
+- replace only range of children from dynamic array (usinng node start/end indexes)

 - implement style, object, data attributes,
 - elements with event handler callbacks (onclick) should be static in typescript https://stackoverflow.com/q/71111120/7138254